radial-color-picker/vue-color-picker/README.md

 - [Rosen Kanev][link-author]
 - [All Contributors][link-contributors]

-This component is based on the great work that was done for the AngularJs color picker [angular-radial-color-picker][link-angular-radial-color-picker].
+This component is based on the great work that was done for the [AngularJs color picker][link-angularjs-color-picker].

 [Back To Top](#quick-links)